Skip to content

 How to get more done by creating your own block schedule.

-(Note: This post was originally written in 2018.
+(Note: This post has been updated in 2023, but was originally written in 2018.
 Since then life has changed quite a bit, so it has been updated to reflect those changes.
 Instead of removing what my schedule used to look like, I’ve tried my best just to add different notes around what has changed.
 Hopefully you find it helpful… and maybe a little amusing!)

 It took me some time to come around to the idea of block scheduling.
 Mostly because much of what’s espoused about block scheduling seems to be so rigid.